A Yellow cherry open pollinated tomato on indeterminate plants.

 2018 saw the two varieties maintain their difference with (if anything) the difference between types “A” and “B” becoming more pronounced, so we kept going.
 However, when we grew them in 2019, in common with all the tomatoes, we had a bad year and 2020 we will have to go back to a previous year’s seeds.

 2020: The story continues.
 We grew two plants (since our polytunnel was destroyed earlier in the year we have less space).
 Unfortunately, I’ve now got mixed up and don’t know which are the “dark” or “light” ones.
 However, one of the plants is amongst the earliest, having a ripe fruit in early July, 50+ days after potting out.
-Both plants are growing vigorously.
+Both plants grew vigorously and produced a reasonable crop.
+I’m going to have to go through the various packets and sort them out back to the type.

 - Fruit Type: Cherry